tvm1/yamlif/README.md

 All objects (`page`, `menu`, `checkbox`) should use unique IDs.
 Application uses IDs to navigate through the YAML structure.
 IDs are not visible in interface, only titles are.

+Application also supports validation of user input by custom scripts.
+Scripts can be defined in python file that uses same name as YAML file (eg. `page.py` if config file is `page.YAML`).
+Functions defined in `page.py` can be called when saving page (eg., `general_setup` calls `general_setup_validator`).
+These functions should accept dictionary as input parameter and optionally can return string which will be viewed in UI.
+See example `page.py`.

 ``` YAML
 ---
 menu: main_menu